67: No Such Thing As The Hoo-Hah Monologues

 I have no idea.
 Well, we have covered on the podcast before that they were used to smuggle messages and wasn't it to steal grain as well?
 Yes, and to steal grain.

-They used to steal grain from the Imperial Grannery.
-Yeah, you fly them in, they eat the grain, you fly them out, and then you squeeze them, and they have to throw it up.
+To steal grain from the Imperial Granary.
+Yeah, you fly them in, they eat the grain, you fly them out, and then you squeeze them and they have to throw up things.

 Yeah.

-So, this is this is something that happens.
+So this is something that happens.
 Is this so?
 How many pigeons are they releasing on their national day?
-A hundred thousand.
+100,000.

 Okay.
 Wow.

 I know that China is, the military has been training up pigeons.
-It's been training up ten thousand pigeons to use as a reserve pigeon army.
+It's been training up 10,000 pigeons to use as a reserve pigeon army.

 So that would